 Top COVID-19-Induced Hospitality Trends | Part 1: Hotels

-Nearly every industry is experiencing an onslaught of new, unpredicted trends as a result of the equally unexpected pandemic we’re currently living through — and hospitality is no exception.
+At this point, COVID-19 is old news, but its effects have lingered and continue to linger even now, three years post-outbreak.
+Nearly every industry has and is experiencing an onslaught of new, unpredicted changes as a result of this equally unexpected pandemic — and hospitality is one of many taking an extra hit.

-Along with new COVID-19 related slang terms like Coronacations and Coronasafe, hotels, restaurants, and event spaces have been making major shifts in their marketing focus, messaging, and offerings to meet consumers where they’re at both mentally and physically.
+Hotels, restaurants, and event spaces have made major shifts in their marketing focus, messaging, and service offerings to meet consumers where they’re at both mentally and physically.
+After all, in this industry, human contact is everything.
+So what do you do to continue running your human-centered business when being too close to each other isn’t really an option?

 Serve Up Staycation Specials

-In fact, according to PR Newswire, panelists from the Traveler Trends and Drivers of Behavior post-COVID-19 webinar agreed that, “for the near future travelers are going to be cautious and stay closer to home, preferably in less dense, more rural, outdoor orientated destinations.”
+According to PR Newswire, panelists from the Traveler Trends and Drivers of Behavior post-COVID-19 webinar agreed that “for the near future travelers are going to be cautious and stay closer to home, preferably in less dense, more rural, outdoor orientated destinations.”

 So how are hotels responding?
 Many are tapping into that stir-crazy energy and encouraging people to venture out into their own city or state and treat themselves to a long weekend at a hotel.